sagemath/sage-archive-2023-02-01/src/doc/en/thematic_tutorials/polytope_tikz.rst

 ..
 MODULEAUTHOR:: Jean-Philippe Labbé <labbe@math.huji.ac.il>

-It is sometimes very helpful to draw 3-dimensional polytope in a paper.
+It is sometimes very helpful to draw 3-dimensional polytopes in a paper.
 TikZ is a very versatile tool to draw in scientific documents and Sage can deal easily with 3-dimensional polytopes.
-Finally sagetex makes everything work together nicely between Sage, tikz and latex.
+Finally sagetex makes everything work together nicely between Sage, TikZ and LaTeX.
 Since version 6.3 of Sage, there is a function for (projection of) polytopes to output a TikZ picture of the polytope.
 This short tutorial shows how it all works.

 Instructions
 """"""""""""

-To put an image of a 3d-polytope in latex using TikZ and Sage, simply follow the instructions:
+To put an image of a 3d-polytope in LaTeX using TikZ and Sage, simply follow the instructions:

-- Install `SageTex <http://www.sagemath.org/doc/tutorial/sagetex.html>`_ (optionnal but recommended!)
+- Install `SageTex <http://www.sagemath.org/doc/tutorial/sagetex.html>`_ (optional but recommended!)
 - Put ``\usepackage{tikz}`` in the preamble of your article
 - Open Sage and change the directory to your article's by the command ``cd /path/to/article``
-- Input your polytope, called P, to Sage
+- Input your polytope, called P for example, to Sage
 - Visualize the polytope P using the command ``P.show(aspect_ratio=1)``
-- Once the wished view angle is found, right click on the image and select *Console*
+- This will open an interactive viewer named Jmol, in which you can rotate the polytope.
+Once the wished view angle is found, right click on the image and select *Console*
 - In the dialog box click the button *State*
 - Scroll up to the line starting with *moveto*
-- It reads something like moveto 0.0 {x y z angle} scale
+- It reads something like ``moveto 0.0 {x y z angle} scale``
 - Go back to Sage and type ``Img = P.projection().tikz([x,y,z],angle)``
-- *Img* contains a Sage object of type LatexExpr containing the raw tikz picture of your polytope
+- *Img* now contains a Sage object of type ``LatexExpr`` containing the raw TikZ picture of your polytope

-Then, you can either copy-paste it to your article by typing Img in Sage or save it to a file, by doing
+Then, you can either copy-paste it to your article by typing ``Img`` in Sage or save it to a file, by doing

 ::

-  f=open('Img_poly.tex','w')
+  f = open('Img_poly.tex','w')
   f.write(Img)
   f.close()

 .. end of output

-Then in the pwd (present working directory of sage, the one of your article) you will have a file named Img_poly.tex containing the tikzpicture of your polytope
+Then in the pwd (present working directory of sage, the one of your article) you will have a file named ``Img_poly.tex`` containing the tikzpicture of your polytope.

 Customization
 """""""""""""

 You can customize the polytope using the following options in the command ``P.tikz()``

-- ``scale`` : positive number to scale the polytope
+- ``scale`` : positive number to scale the polytope,
-- ``edge_color`` : string (default: ``blue!95!black``) representing colors which tikz recognize
+- ``edge_color`` : string (default: ``blue!95!black``) representing colors which tikz recognize,
-- ``facet_color`` : string (default: ``blue!95!black``) representing colors which tikz recognize
+- ``facet_color`` : string (default: ``blue!95!black``) representing colors which tikz recognize,
-- ``vertex_color`` : string (default: ``green``) representing colors which tikz recognize
+- ``vertex_color`` : string (default: ``green``) representing colors which tikz recognize,
-- ``opacity`` : real number (default: ``0.8``) between 0 and 1 giving the opacity of the front facets.
+- ``opacity`` : real number (default: ``0.8``) between 0 and 1 giving the opacity of the front facets,
 - ``axis`` : Boolean (default: ``False``) draw the axes at the origin or not.

 Examples